moflaher/ttide_py/README.md

 1) The code to handle timeseries longer then 18.6 years has not been converted yet.

 2) t_tide doesn't call t_predic at the end yet.
-The return xout is incorrect.
+The returned xout is incorrect.

 3) t_predic is working.
 Call it with [xout]=t_predic(time_in,names,freq,tidecon)